 Backhoes are similar to tractors in appearance, however, they are much more unique.
 The backhoe loader is a type of heavy construction machinery that comprises a tractor-like unit with a shovel/bucket on the front as well as a backhoe on the rear.

-The backhoe loaders can handle a wide range of landscaping tasks, including digging up trees as well as transporting them to new locations with keeping a root ball intact.
+The backhoe loaders can handle a wide range of landscaping tasks, including digging up trees as well as transporting them to new locations while keeping a root ball intact.
 It can also be used to move boulders, gravels, and rocks, as well as to move dirt and push topsoil into position.

 Excavators, which are commonly referred to as heavy construction equipment, are also crucial on a construction site.
 At any construction site, the most important and primary activity is excavation.
 Among the most valuable construction equipment is an excavator.